*Today’s guest post is from David Sandel of Low Gravity Ascents. David shares tips for beginning climbers.*

 I know I am guilty of this when I started, and I’ve seen it a ton while climbing in the gym, but beginners just seem to forget that their feet are attached do their body and can help them move ‘up’.
 I’m not talking about more advanced footwork like drop-steps, crossovers, and heel hooks either.
 I mean, simply raising your foot and stepping on your next hold.
 If you find yourself tippy-toeing on a hold to get your fingers on the next hold up, you’re likely missing a foot hold.
 Move your hands down to their previous position, keep them there, and look for someplace to put your feet.
 Beginner routes usually do not require full-body extension.

-3. Watch Climbers that are Better than You
+3. Watch Climbers Who are Better than You

 Not only will you get a better idea of how to use your feet properly by doing this, but you will also see how to position your body in other ways for various problems you will encounter.
 You may be scrambling up walls by brute force now, but by moving more efficiently, you will able to progress faster.

 Humans possess cognitive learning skills.
 That is, learning by watching, and then mimicking.
 Sure, you may not be as skilled or as strong as Sharma to pull off the exact moves on a 5.15 just yet, but by watching him move, you’re subconsciously learning how to flag your feet to prevent “barn dooring” or when to reach across your body for the next hand hold rather than matching hands and then reaching with the hand closest to the hold.
 These things are counter intuitive to beginners, but if you see it done, you will learn that these “tricks” will put you in a better position to link the next moves together.